 Much of this new flight path overflies residential land instead of over the ocean where most existing arrival flight paths are located.
 This will also mean a longer flying distance for those aircraft arriving from the south and east of the airport.

 At the starting point of the ILS approach flight path aircraft will be more than 750 metres high (2500 feet) above ground level.

-Aircraft will generally perform a constant descent once they are lined up with the runway.
+Aircraft will generally perform a constant descent once they are established on the ILS.